 November, 2012.
 Damon Wise was double-booked, so he asked me to cover for him at the 2012 European Film Awards in Malta.
 So I did.
 Great evening for Michael Haneke.
 His translator probably remembers it less fondly.
-Originally published on the Empire Blog, which sadly no longer exists (as of October, 2015) so I’m now posting the full thing here, just to preserve it.
+Originally published on the Empire Blog, which sadly no longer exists (as of October, 2015).
+Still accessible via the Wayback Machine, but I’m now also posting the full thing here, just to preserve it.

 A bit of context before the ceremony: this year’s European Film Awards are taking place in the beautiful surroundings of Valletta, Malta, following a couple of weeks of quiet (and not so quiet) ructions within Malta’s own modest film establishment.
 Despite a record year for domestic applications to the Malta Film Fund, it transpires that no visiting productions at all are currently scheduled to shoot in Malta next year.
 Cue bitter recriminations and accusations of incompetence and financial mismanagement from Film Service Providers Malta – a collection of production service companies responsible for managing most foreign productions filmed in Malta over the last ten years – towards controversial Malta Film Commissioner Peter Busuttil.
 Finance Minister Tonio Fenech dismissed the spat as a “personality clash,” but it’s a claim angrily denied by FSPM.

 So there’s an added frisson in EFA President Wim Wenders’ opening speech, when he praises Malta’s “rich cultural heritage”, and “all the amazing stories engraved” in the island’s limestone.
 “Your island is no stranger to the film business,” says Wenders.
 Well, arguably, at the moment…